 Stir in oats and optional ingredients if you are using them.

-Drop by teaspoon on a prepared baking sheet.
+Drop by teaspoon on the baking sheet.

 Video